Freedom Motors History

-The Freedom engine, through a patent pending on intake porting and rotor interface,combines the demonstrated reliability and fuel economy of the expensive rotary engines, with the low cost but less fuel-efficient OMC design.
+The Rotapower engine, through a patent pending on intake porting and rotor interface,combines the demonstrated reliability and fuel economy of the expensive rotary engines, with the low cost but less fuel-efficient OMC design.
 The Company acquired the entire OMC rotary engine technology and then developed new proprietary elements to reduce fuel consumption and emissions.
-The Freedom engine reduces the total emissions by over 85% when compared with industrial four-stroke piston engines and recreational two-stroke engines.
+The Rotapower engine reduces the total emissions by over 85% when compared with industrial four-stroke piston engines and recreational two-stroke engines.

 Praise for Freedom Motors

 NASA Scientific and Technical Information (STI) – “An innovation from...Davis, California will make engines cleaner and more efficient.
 Through Small Business Innovation Research (SBIR) funding from NASA’s Glenn Research Center, the company created a new coating for rotary engines used for industrial application, watercraft, and other performance-demanding machines.
 These coatings significantly improve the fuel consumption of a vehicle while reducing emissions.
 The new coatings are offered in the new Rotapower® engine, which is produced and distributed by Freedom Motors.
 It is this innovative coating that allows the Rotapower® engine to function smoother than other models, reducing wear and protecting the engine.
 Incorporating NASA technology into the Rotapower® engine gives it the ability to run cleanly and efficiently on a variety of fuels.”

 New York City Village Voice website (www.villagevoice.com) - Dr. Dennis Bushnell, Chief Scientist at NASA’s Langley Research Center, Virginia stated that “Paul Moller is one of the finest engineers in the country.”